 Until W gave evidence W had not mentioned {specify} to anyone before.
-The defence say this shows W has invented this allegation.
-The defence say that W was "making it up as s/he went along" [if applicable: and that all of W's story is untrue].
+The defence say this shows W has invented this allegation and was "making it up as he/she went along" [if applicable: and that all of W's story is untrue].
 The prosecution say that {e.g. it is not surprising that when W was having to think about things which happened a long time ago and answer detailed questions about them this triggered W's memory so that W was then able to remember this for the first time}.

-You will want to consider these arguments.
-When you do, you should bear in mind that just because someone does not mention something from the start and only mentions it at a later stage does not mean that he/she cannot be telling the truth.

-In the same way, just because someone consistently makes the same allegation does not mean it must be true.
+You need to consider both of these arguments.
+When you do, you should remember that the timing of a complaint does not determine whether it is true or not.
+Just because someone only mentions an incident at a later time does not mean that it cannot be true.
+Equally, just because someone consistently makes the same allegation does not mean it must be true.

 If someone has a shocking or upsetting experience of the kind the prosecution alleges took place their memory may be affected in different ways.
-This may have a bearing on that person's ability to take in, register and recall the experience.
-Also, some people may go over and over an event afterwards in their minds and their memory may be clearer.
+This may affect that person's ability to take in and recall the experience.
+Also, some people may go over an event afterwards in their minds many times and their memory may be clearer.
 But other people may try to avoid thinking about an event at all, and they may have difficulty recalling the event accurately or even at all.
 [If it is in dispute that there was anything shocking or upsetting consider adding: Your assessment of this factor will be influenced by your conclusions as to the facts of this case.]

 I am explaining these points so you will think about them.
 I am not expressing any opinion.
 It is for you to decide whether or not W's evidence is true.
 When you consider this you should look at all of the circumstances of W's original complaint.
-These include the account W gave to the police officer in the interview, the way W gave evidence and what W said in response to the suggestion that W had invented this [if applicable: and all of W's account.]
+These include the account W gave to the police officer in the interview, the way W gave evidence and what W said in reply to the suggestion that W had invented this [if applicable: and all of W's account].

 If you are sure W's account is true, then you may rely on it in reaching your verdict.
-But you cannot rely on it if you are not sure it is true, or if you are sure it is untrue.
+But you cannot rely on it if you are not sure it is true, or if you are sure it is not true.